 I didn’t know what her decorating would include, colors or otherwise, so I designed something cute, but plain and simple and baby-themed enough that it would go with any decor.
 Interestingly enough, I wrote the pattern when I was working on my granny square quilt, so it was definitely granny square inspired.

-I named the pattern With Love Mini Quilt and it’s available for purchase as a PDF download here.
-This pattern is easy-to-follow with step-by-step illustrations, and it’s a quick project to make.
+With Love Mini Quilt pattern is available for purchase as a PDF download.
+It’s easy-to-follow with step-by-step illustrations, and it’s a quick project to make.
 The design is comprised of two small granny squares (just the centers), a two-piece heart and a snowballed O. It’s also beginner-friendly and lends itself for versatility in fabric choices.

 For mine, I used Dear Stella mini dots in pastels and Kona Cotton Solid White for the background.
 I quilted it in a 1 ¼” crosshatch using Aurifil thread 2021.